MEET OUR TEAM

 Bonny Mark Alinga

-Community Development Grants Coordinator
+Community Development Grants Manager

 Bonny Mark has significant grant management experience as a three-time beneficiary of the WMI Community Development Grant program which were pivotal in establishing and expanding Nissi High School in his home community.
 The secondary school currently enrolls 178 students and employs 26.
 Bonny Mark is also the founder of a thriving business and an NGO dedicated to supporting women, orphans, and vulnerable children.
 His extensive leadership experience includes many roles with Rotary International, including Regional Grants Support Officer for Eastern Uganda.
 He has a bachelor’s degree in business administration with a specialization in human resource management from Bugema University and will complete his masters of business administration from Uganda Christian University in 2023.